emqx/neuron-docs/en_US/configuration/south-devices/south-devices.md

   * **Running**: The application is in running status.
   * **Stop**: The application is stopped.

 * **Connection Status**: Displays the connection status of the device.
-After adding group and tag, Neuron will connect the device to collect data, and the connection status will show **Connected**.
+After adding the group and tag, Neuron will connect to the device to collect data, and the connection status will show **Connected**.

 * **Plugin**: Displays the name of the plugin module used by the device.

 ## Configure Data Groups and Tags

 In Neuron, a "tag" represents a specific data point within a device, enabling data extraction or injection.
 "Group" is a collection of user-interest tags that facilitate data exchange between nodes.
-After adding the south devices, you can start to add tags and groups to start the data acquisation.
+After adding the south devices, you can start to add tags and groups to start the data acquisition.

 ::: tip
 Neuron supports the batch configuration of groups and data tag points through Excel files.
 For details, see [Batch Group/Tag Configuration](../import-export/import-export.md).